Bandell History, Family Crest & Coats of Arms

 Bandell Settlers in United States in the 20th Century

-- Abraham Bandell, aged 27, who emigrated to the United States from Liverpool, England, in 1908
+- Abraham Bandell, aged 27, who immigrated to the United States from Liverpool, England, in 1908

 - Harry Bandell, aged 33, who settled in America from Liverpool, England, in 1908

-- Lizzie Bandell, aged 43, who emigrated to the United States from Rookry, Ireland, in 1914
+- Lizzie Bandell, aged 43, who immigrated to the United States from Rookry, Ireland, in 1914

 - Ruby Bandell, aged 29, who settled in America from Liverpool, England, in 1920